Student Conduct

 Responsible action includes:

-3.8.1 CALL for help: In medical emergencies, immediate action should be taken by calling 9-1-1 either on or off College property.
+3.8.1 Call for help: In medical emergencies, immediate action should be taken by calling 9-1-1 either on or off College property.
 In non-emergency situations, you can also contact NDSCS Police at 701-671-2233 or notify Residential Life staff at 701-899-2820.

-3.8.2 STAY with the individual until help arrives and you have been told your assistance is no longer needed.
+3.8.2 Stay with the individual until help arrives and you have been told your assistance is no longer needed.

-3.8.3 COOPERATE with responding staff or emergency personnel, including all requests for information and assistance.
+3.8.3 Cooperate with responding staff or emergency personnel, including all requests for information and assistance.

 Students/student organizations who take such appropriate action, or for whom such action is taken, will not be subject to the student conduct process for charges related to alcohol or drug use.
 However, all students [including the student(s) needing assistance and the reporter(s)] may be required to have an educational meeting with College personnel and/or complete an educational program.
 This protection may not apply, if other conduct violations occurred within the same incident.